mlabs-haskell/hydra-auction/doc/spec.md

 ### Auction escrow validator

-This validator holds the auction lot from the time that the auction is announced until either the winning bidder buys it or the seller reclaims it.
+This validator holds the auction lot after the auction announcement, until either the winning bidder buys it or the seller reclaims it.

 Under the **start bidding** redeemer, we enforce that:

 - There is one input spent from the auction escrow validator, containing the auction lot and voucher tokens defined in the auction terms.
 The auction state is `Announced` in its datum.
 - There is one output sent to the auction escrow validator, containing the auction lot.
 The datum of the auction escrow must be modified using `startBiddingAuctionEscrowDatum` with the hash of the list of approved bidders.
 - There is one output sent to the standing bid validator, containing the voucher.
 The standing bid datum is initialized using `initStandingBidDatum` with the auction’s voucher currency symbol and the list of approved bidders.
 - The transaction validity interval starts after the bidding start time and ends before the bidding end time.
 - The transaction is signed by the seller.
 - No tokens are minted or burned.